St. Albans School (Washington, D.C.): Early years

 The principal investment for St. Albans was bequeathed by Harriet Lane Johnston, the niece and first lady of President James Buchanan and prominent Washington socialite.
 A devout Episcopalian throughout her life, Lane Johnston added a codicil to her will in 1899 directing the establishment of a boys school on the grounds of the Washington National Cathedral “in loving memory of [her] sons.”
-A subsequent codicil four years later raised the endowment to $300,000 (nearly $11 million in 2025 dollars), and stipulated that half of the funds should be used for the building’s construction, and the other half for the education of the boy choristers at the Washington National Cathedral.
+A subsequent codicil four years later raised the financial endowment to $300,000 (nearly $11 million in 2025 dollars), and stipulated that half of the funds should be used for the building’s construction, and the other half for the education of the boy choristers at the Washington National Cathedral.

 Soon after her death in 1903, a site was chosen for the Lane-Johnston Building, and the foundation stone was laid in June 1905.
 By 1907, construction was virtually complete on the new building, which housed everything—classrooms, the dining hall, the headmaster’s study, and a 40-bed dormitory—but the chapel: the Bishop of Washington repurposed an adjacent repository for cathedral furnishings into the Little Sanctuary, adding a bell tower and an archway.